THE ABANDONED POWER PLANT IN THE NETHERLANDS

 The opening of the Dongecentrale brought the first private power plant to North Brabant.
 The construction of the plant was an initiative of the Provinciale Noord-Brabantse Electriciteits Maatschappij (PNEM), which later merged with Essent.

 Around 1900 the use of electricity in industry and households in the Netherlands had slowly increased.
 Because the small local electricity producers could not keep up with demand, the PNEM had its first power plant built in Geertruidenberg between 1915 and 1919.
 The buildings were designed by architect G.J. van Swaaij.

 In 1952 a new power plant was built two kilometers to the North, along the river Amer.
-In the 1970s this ‘Amercentrale‘ became so powerful that the Dongecentrale lost its purpose.
+In the 1970s, this ‘Amercentrale‘ became so powerful that the Dongecentrale lost its purpose.
 So in 1972 the Dongecentrale was closed and in 1976 it was transformed to a STEG plant with a capacity of 121 megawatts.
 STEG stands for STEam and Gas.
-So coal was no longer needed and because a STEG can be started up very quickly – a matter of eight hours – the plant was only used to help with peak power requirements.
+So coal was no longer needed and because a STEG can be started up very quickly, in just eight hours, the plant was only used to help with peak power requirements.